Last year, I was given two gifts that delivered way beyond expectation and rekindled passions that have been missing from my life.

 Often inspiration from others helps us to see more possibilities, adapt activities or expectations, and learn to problem solve around life’s challenges in order to live more audaciously.
 Here are some top tips that might help you to leap in:

 - Get clear on the activities that help you feel happy that you have stopped doing

 - Identify one thing that you can embark on in the next week and schedule in

 - Ask yourself ‘what difference will this make?’

 - Find a buddy, who will hold you accountable to doing what you say you will

-It is my view that regardless of life’s limitations and responsibilities, it is always possible to have more, do more and be more.
+It is my view that regardless of life’s limitations and responsibilities, it is always possible to have more, be more and do more.
 So wonderful people of the world … Set the intention … Commit … Make it happen!

 #100% Pure Polly – Living Life’s Adventure…

-I plan to dedicate my next blog to relationship adventures.
+I plan to dedicate my next blog to a surprise topic

 In the meantime I wish you all a happy and energetic week.
 Want to know more about how to live your life’s adventure?